laneman952/18-Book-Search-Engine/README.md

   ## Description
-  This project is creating a
+  This project is creating an app that searches for books that the user types in.
+It started with a Restful API and was refactored to a Graphql API.

   ## Table of Contents